Trails at Pilot Mountain State Park

 Sassafras Trail | Mountain Section | none | 0.15-mile one way | Moderate | Hiking only | No | This trail offers scenic views of Pilot Mountain's Big Pinnacle and vistas of the surrounding mountains, leading hikers through a unique fire-adapted forest ecosystem.
 The trail is 0.15 mile one way.
 The Sassafrass Trail is designated as a self-guided interpretive trail for kids, as part of the nationwide network of Kids in Parks Track Trails.
 Visitors can download activity brochures, track all of their adventures online, and get prizes on the Kids in Parks website.
 The trailhead is located to the left of the summit restroom.
 A hike out and back from the parking area is 0.3 mile.
 This trail has a natural surface. |

-Corridor Trail | Mountain Section, Pinnacle Hotel Road/Culler Road parking area, Hauser Road parking area | white triangles | 6.6-mile one way | Strenuous | Hiking, Horseback riding | No | This sloped, strenuous 6.6-mile hiking and bridle trail meanders through pine and hardwood forests, connecting the mountain section and river section of Pilot Mountain State Park.
-Parking, including horse trailer parking, for this trail is available at the Hauser Road lot and the Pinnacle Hotel Road/Culler Road lot.
-Please note that horses and equestrians must remain on the marked bridle trail only.
-No horses may cross the Yadkin Valley Railroad.
-Horses may be loaded and unloaded only in the lots located at each end of the Corridor Trail (the Hauser Road and the Pinnacle Hotel Road/Culler Road parking lots).
-This trail has a natural surface.
-Hikers should yield to equestrians.
-Hikers with pets should yield to all other trail users. |
+Corridor Trail | Mountain Section, Pinnacle Hotel Road/Culler Road parking area, Hauser Road parking area | white triangles | 6.6-mile one way | Strenuous | Hiking, Horseback riding | No | This sloped hiking and bridle trail meanders through pine and hardwood forests and connects the Mountain section and the River section of the park.
+Parking areas for this trail are located at Hauser Road and Pinnacle Hotel Road.
+Horses must remain on marked bridle trails.
+Horses may only be loaded and unloaded in the parking areas located at each end of the Corridor Trail.
+Distance is one way. |

-Bean Shoals Canal Trail (Closed through 2024) | Bean Shoals Access | red circles | 0.5-mile one way | Easy | Hiking only | No | This 0.5-mile one-way sloped trail travels alongside the Yadkin River and passes the remains of the Bean Shoals Canal.
+Bean Shoals Canal Trail | Bean Shoals Access | red circles | 0.5-mile one way | Easy | Hiking only | No | This 0.5-mile one-way sloped trail travels alongside the Yadkin River and passes the remains of the Bean Shoals Canal.
 In the 1820s, there was an attempt to build a canal around the shallow and rocky Bean Shoals, but it was never finished.
-To reach the start of this trail by vehicle, you will have to drive through Horne Creek three times.
-Vehicles with high clearance are recommended.
 At the end of the park road, the trail starts next to the kiosk, crosses the railroad tracks, and turns right at the river.
 Please use caution when crossing the railroad tracks, as they are active.
 This trail has a natural surface with roots and rocks.
 It has a railroad crossing. |

-Horne Creek Trail (Closed through 2024) | Bean Shoals Access | blue circles | 2.5-mile one way | Moderate | Hiking only | No | This moderate, sloped 2.5-mile one-way hiking trail begins at the picnic area at Bean Shoals access and meanders along Horne Creek, where hikers can enjoy many varieties of wildflowers in the spring.
-The trail then closely follows the Yadkin River until it meets up with the Bean Shoals Canal Trail.
-Hikers can make a 3.5-mile loop by returning to the picnic area on the park road.
-This trail has a natural surface with roots and rocks.
-It also crosses creeks. |
+Horne Creek Trail | Bean Shoals Access | blue circles | 2.5-mile one way | Moderate | Hiking only | No | This sloped trail begins at the picnic area located between the 2nd and 3rd bridges on park road.
+The trail meanders along Horne Creek before closely following the Yadkin River and meeting up with the Bean Shoals Canal Trail.
+Hikers can turn this trail into a 3.5-mile loop by returning to the picnic area on the park road. |

 Ivy Bluff Trail | Ivy Bluff Access | red circles | 1.3-mile one way | Moderate | Hiking only | No | This 1.3-mile one-way trail has moderate to steep slopes, which are covered with mountain laurel and rhododendron, and follows the south edge of the Yadkin River.
 This trail is located at the Ivy Bluff access, located at 4240 Shoals Road in East Bend.
 This trail has a natural surface with roots and rocks.
 It also crosses creeks. |